-Water is provided to WeGrow's proposed cultivation operation from a groundwater well, located at Latitude 38.818230, Longitude -122.542413 (via google maps imagery).
-The Well Completion Report is included in the submittal of this management plan.
-The parcel has undergone multiple APN and address changes due to lot line adjustments, which is why the well reports APN and Address do not match the proposed parcel.
-However, if by googling the address on the well report, 15454 Spruce Grove Road, the location will match 16750 Herrington Road.
-The well located at the center of the property will pump water to the five 2,500-gallon (one steel/fiber glass) water tanks.
+Water is provided to WeGrow's proposed cultivation operation from two groundwater wells, located at the center of the project property.
+The Well Completion Reports have been included in the submittal of this management plan for review of the full data.
+The first well was tested on February 17, 2021, which was pumped for 6 hours, yielded 7.76-GPM with a 72.5% recharge rate within 40 minutes of shutoff.
+The second well was tested on April 9, 2021, which was pumped for 6 hours, yielded 40-GPM with a 98% recharge rate within 40 minutes of shutoff.
+The wells located at the center of the property will pump water to the twenty 5,000-gallon (one steel/fiber glass) water tanks.
 Water will then be delivered to the cannabis plants using highly efficient drip irrigation.
 Water lines are a combination of PVC piping, black poly tubing, and drip lines.
 The water storage tanks will be equipped with float valves to prevent overflow and runoff of irrigation water when full.
 Additionally, safety valves will be equipped to supply lines in case the flow of water needs to be stopped in an emergency situation.
 A meter compliant with Title 23, Division 3, Chapter 2.7 of the California Code of Regulations will be installed and attached to the water system in order to record continuous data that will be maintained for a 5-year duration minimum.
 All records will be made available to all interested state and county departments upon request.
 The monitoring of the well will begin 3 months prior to the use of the well for cultivation.